Oatmeal raisin cookies with dark chocolate chips, orange zest, pecans, and browned butter.

 - 1/2 cup raisins

-1 Center rack in oven and preheat to 375°F. Line two large cookie sheets with parchment or Silpats.
+1 Center rack in oven and preheat to 375°F. Line two large cookie sheets with parchment or silicone baking pads.
 Whisk together the flour, baking soda, and cinnamon.

 2 Combine granulated sugar with grated orange zest, set aside.